-In the wake of Rapsody’s two Grammy nominations this week – including one for Best Rap Album of the year – the North Carolina native heard from just about everyone she knew.
+In the wake of Rapsody’s two Grammy nominations last fall – including one for Best Rap Album of the year – the North Carolina native heard from just about everyone she knew.

 But there was one congratulatory note that stuck out – from the head of her record label.
 That happens to be Jay-Z, the legendary rapper, entrepreneur and this year’s leading Grammy nominee himself.